All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A 2020 study showed that MOTS-c levels naturally increase during exercise in humans, suggesting it acts as an exercise mimetic.
 Researchers found that endogenous MOTS-c production rises in skeletal muscle during physical exertion, and that administering MOTS-c to sedentary mice improved their exercise capacity.

 This finding is notable because it positions MOTS-c not just as an external supplement but as part of the body's natural response to exercise.
-It raises the possibility that MOTS-c therapy could benefit individuals who cannot exercise due to injury, illness, or mobility limitations.
+It raises the possibility that MOTS-c therapy could benefit individuals who can't exercise due to injury, illness, or mobility limitations.

 Aging and Longevity